basti/icebergist.com/source/_posts/2015-11-13-create-and-extract-archives-using-tar-and-gzip.markdown

 Options give to tar are: `c` to create new archive, `v` to be verbose, `z` to compress resulting archive with `gzip`, and `f` to write the archive to specified file.
 After options you can list files and dirs you want to archive.

 In all examples we provide a full path to a file or dir we want to archive.
 In this case `tar` will store files in the archive using the full path.
-This means once you extract the files you'll have complete directory structure from root dir onwards.
+This means once you extract the files you'll have a complete directory structure from root dir onwards.

 The way to avoid this is either to manually `cd` to dir in which files are stored, or to tell `tar` using `C` option to change dir before archiving files.